LodePollet/QSIMCORR/MobilityFroehlich/README.md

 Polaron mobility in the beyond quasiparticles regime
 =================================================

-Open access data to supplement our preprint []() Please refer to this main text for an in-depth discussion.
+Open access data to supplement Phys.
+Rev. Lett.
+123, 076601 (2019), see also preprint arXiv:1812.10336 .
+Please refer to the main text for an in-depth discussion.
 THIS README provides information on how the data, which is made available in this repo, is structured

 Authors (in alphabetical order)